How to Park a Car in a Parking Space Like a Pro: 5 Parking Lot Tips for Beginners

 Parking lots are full of hazards and challenges and can be pretty stressful for beginning drivers.
-Learning how to park the family car isn't as easy as Dad made it look all these years.
+Learning how to park the family car isn't as easy as Mom and Dad made it look all these years.

-All that traffic increases the likelihood of an accident occurring, so beginning drivers would do well to avoid those hotspots and simply head straight to the back of the parking lot, where there are more empty parking spaces available and less drivers competing for them.
+All that traffic increases the likelihood of an accident occurring, so beginning drivers would do well to avoid those hotspots and simply head straight to the back and outer edges of the parking lot where there are more empty parking spaces available and less drivers competing for them.

 The same can be said for the top level of a parking garage.
 Up on the roof there are typically several empty spaces side-by-side, which means that your chances of scraping the side of a parked car while pulling into your own stall are much lower.